hugopow/cse-beta-clean-up/README.md

 1. Import this collection into Postman.
 2. Create an environment for your VCD environment variable using vcd_public_address
-3. Run through each API in the collection.
+3. Run through each API call in the collection.